-In June 2012, the Company acquired 100% of the shares of Frans Nooren Beheer B.V. and its operating companies ("Stopaq") for a purchase price of \$65 (\$62, net of cash acquired).
-Stopaq is the inventor and manufacturer of patented visco-elastic technologies for use in corrosion prevention, sealing and insulation applications ranging from pipelines to subsea piles to rail and cable joints.
+In August 2011, the Company acquired 100% of the common stock of LINPAC Packaging Filmco, Inc. ("Filmco") from LINPAC USA Holdings, Inc., a subsidiary of the UK-based LINPAC Group for a purchase price of \$19.
+Filmco is a manufacturer of PVC stretch film packaging for fresh meats, produce, freezer and specialty applications.
 The newly added business is operated in the Company's Engineered Materials reporting segment.
 To finance the purchase, the Company used cash on hand and existing credit facilities.
-The Stopaq acquisition has been accounted for under the purchase method of accounting, and accordingly, the preliminary purchase price has been allocated to the identifiable assets and liabilities based on estimated fair values at the acquisition date.
+The Filmco acquisition has been accounted for under the purchase method of accounting, and accordingly, the preliminary purchase price has been allocated to the identifiable assets and liabilities based on estimated fair values at the acquisition date.
 The Company has not finalized the purchase price allocation and it is subject to change.
+The Company is finalizing its allocation of the purchase price to deferred income taxes.
 The Company has recognized goodwill on this transaction as a result of expected synergies.
 A portion of the goodwill will not be deductible for tax purposes.